Daniel-KM/Omeka-S-module-Access/README.md

 To indicate which resources are restricted, simply add a value to the property `curation:reservedAccess`, that is created by the module.
-When a private resource has a value for this property, whatever it is (except an empty value), it becomes available for all guest users, and all visitors can view it automatically too in listings.
+When a private resource has a value for this property, whatever it is (except empty value `0`), it becomes available for all guest users, and all visitors can view its metadata automatically too in listings.
 Preview will be available for media too.
+The value of this property can be private or public.

+Important: public medias are never restricted, so you need to set them private.
+Note that a public item can have a private media and vice-versa.
+So, most of the time, the value should be set in the metadata of the media.
+The value can be specified for the item too to simplify management.

 ### Management of requests

-If you choose the global mode, there is nothing to do more.
-Once users are authenticated as guest, they will be able to see the files.
+If you choose modes `global` or `ip`, there is nothing to do more.
+Once users are authenticated as guest or by ip, they will be able to see the files.

 In the case of the individual mode, there are two ways to process.